 Since the 1980s there have been more varied arguments for splitting off government functions into special-purpose bodies.
 For example, greater efficiency was expected from concentration on a single mission when New Zealand Trade and Enterprise was established in 2003.
 It merged Trade New Zealand (the government’s trade-promotion agency) and Industry New Zealand (the government’s economic development agency).

 Another motivation has been the freedom to decide individual cases without ministerial influence.
-Examples are regulatory bodies such as the Commerce Commission or the Financial Markets Authority, or funding bodies such as Creative New Zealand.
-Other reasons for creating Crown entities from the 1980s were to give greater control to local communities (school boards of trustees) or to separate policy from operations (Housing New Zealand, established in 1992).
+Examples are regulatory bodies such as the Commerce Commission and the Financial Markets Authority, and funding bodies such as Creative New Zealand.
+Other reasons for creating Crown entities from the 1980s were to give greater control to local communities (school boards of trustees) and to separate policy from operations (Housing New Zealand, established in 1992).

 The significant restructuring of the central government sector in the 1980s and 1990s led to the creation of many new special-purpose organisations.
-For example in its heyday as a super-ministry in the 1970s the Ministry of Transport employed some 4,500 staff.
-In the 1990s it was restructured into a small policy ministry, a state-owned enterprise (the MetService) and several Crown entities responsible for regulation of land, sea and air transport.
+For example, in its heyday as a super-ministry in the 1970s the Ministry of Transport employed some 4,500 staff.
+In the 1990s it was restructured into a small policy ministry, a state-owned enterprise (MetService) and several Crown entities responsible for regulation of land, sea and air transport.

-Similarly, the research divisions of the old Department of Scientific and Industrial Research became separate government-owned companies known as Crown research institutes, in 1992.
+Similarly, in 1992 the research divisions of the old Department of Scientific and Industrial Research became separate government-owned companies known as Crown research institutes.
 A major driver at this time was a new approach to organising government which separated out the ‘policy’ and ‘purchase’ functions of organisations from ‘provider’ functions.
 A prime example was the Ministry for Research, Science and Technology (1990–2011), which for its two decades of existence was a policy-only ministry.
-It funded ‘purchasers’ such as the Foundation for Research, Science and Technology – which did not do any science itself, but rather funded ‘providers’ who were mostly Crown entities (Crown research institutes, universities and other research organisations).
+It funded ‘purchasers’ such as the Foundation for Research, Science and Technology – which did not do any science itself, but funded ‘providers’, which were mostly Crown entities (Crown research institutes, universities and other research organisations).
 In 2011 the Ministry for Research, Science and Technology and the Foundation for Research, Science and Technology were combined to form the Ministry of Science and Innovation.
 Research organisations continued to bid for funding.